Category Archives: Board

 Her research focuses on how the political elite (re)claimed power after experiencing disruption, with a particular focus on the impact of colonialism on Dutch and British political practice.

 Recent publications include ‘No Emancipation without Compensation: Slave Owners’ Petitions and the End of Slavery in the Netherlands, c.
-1833-1873‘ BMGN – Low Countries Historical Review (2024) 1-24; Serving the chain?
-De Nederlandsche Bank and the last decades of slavery, 1814-1863 (Leiden University Press 2023) with K. Fatah-Black and J. van den Tol; ‘Four Founding Fathers on the Road: New Government Design in the United States and the Netherlands, 1776-1815’ Revue Française d’Études Américaines 173:4 (2022) 78-96, with D. Alkemade.
+1833-1873‘ BMGN – Low Countries Historical Review (2024) 1-24; ‘Citizenship categories and their legacies in the Dutch post-colonial politics’, in: S. de Lange, a.o. (ed.), The Oxford handbook of Dutch politics (Oxford University Press 2024) 351-367, with.
+K. Fatah-Black; Serving the chain?
+De Nederlandsche Bank and the last decades of slavery, 1814-1863 (Leiden University Press 2023) with K. Fatah-Black and J. van den Tol.

 Jon Lawrence